2025

 2022

-A synthesisable VHDL Model of a Analog to Digital Converter (ADC) for the purpose of on-target firmware and interface testing.
+A synthesisable VHDL Model of an Analog to Digital Converter (ADC) for firmware and interface testing.

 Contact Me.